sindresorhus/awesome/readme.md

 - [Wardley Maps](https://github.com/wardley-maps-community/awesome-wardley-maps#readme) - Provides high situational awareness to help improve strategic planning and decision making.
 - [Social Enterprise](https://github.com/RayBB/awesome-social-enterprise#readme) - Building an organization primarily focused on social impact that is at least partially self-funded.
 - [Engineering Team Management](https://github.com/kdeldycke/awesome-engineering-team-management#readme) - How to transition from software development to engineering management.
+- [Project Questions](https://github.com/kucherenko/awesome-project-questions) - A list of questions that engineers / architects / managers should ask before the start of a project.

 ## Work